Display stock during simulation

 5. Use the player controls and timeline to navigate the simulation.

-Use the other options on the toolbar and in the dialog to control the visibility of the tool, machine, and toolpaths during the simulation and to check for simulation issues.
+Use the other options on the toolbar and in the dialog to control the visibility of the tool, machine, and toolpaths during the simulation, and to check for simulation issues and view the NC code.